strikingly/strikingly-interview-test-instructions/README.md

 * `data`
   * `numberOfWordsToGuess` - tells you how many words you will have to guess to finish the game.
-  * `numberOfGuessAllowedForEachWord` - tells you how many INCORRECT guess you may have for each word.
+  * `numberOfWrongGuessAllowedForEachWord` - tells you how many INCORRECT guess you may have for each word.